 - Shortness of breath

-- Symptoms that worsen or don’t get better within a few hours
+- Worsens or doesn’t get better within a few hours

 Around-the-Clock Emergency Room Care

-When you need us most, our emergency room teams are ready to react with urgency, treat with expertise and comfort with compassion.
-From comprehensive ER services to pediatric urgent care centers, responsive and immediate emergency medical treatment is within reach.
+When you need us most, the emergency room physicians and staff at AdventHealth are ready to react with urgency, treat with expertise, and comfort with compassion.
+From comprehensive ERs to pediatric urgent-care centers, responsive and immediate emergency medical treatment is within reach.